How to Pay Your Credit Card Bills & Outstanding Balances Each Month?

 Meanwhile, a statement month depends on your credit card’s approval date as reflected on your card’s (e-)statement.
 This statement month will normally appear on the top fold of your bill statement, indicating the exact date of when it commences and ends.

-As you can see, the statement end date for this card ends on the 19th of every month, with a payment due date of around the 14th of every month.
-This suggests that the statement period for this Citi credit card ranges from the 20th of the previous month to the 19th of the current month (e.g. 20th September - 19th October).
+Consider a Citi credit card.
+In statement month ends on the 19th of every month, with a payment due date of around the 14th of every month.
+This suggests that the billing cycle for this Citi credit card ranges from the 20th of the previous month to the 19th of the current month (e.g. 20th September - 19th October).

 Below is a rough overview of which credit cards follow the calendar and statement month formattings respectively.